clarkmaio/pymc_neuralnet/README.md

 # Pymc Neuralnet
 Simple package to build Bayesian neuralnets with Keras-like syntax.

-Use layers and `add` method to build a neural net that refer to Likelihood parameters.
+Use layers and `add` method to build a neural to model Likelihood parameters.
 When adding a layer the first parameter of the `.add` method of the `Sequential` model is the name of the parameter of the Likelihood that will be modeled by the nerual net.

 <br>